 But it’s not normal during fasting to feel ravenous with the following symptoms:

 - Brain fog

 These are all symptoms of hypoglycemia.
 If you have them while fasting you’re going to have to change how you’re fasting and get yourself back on a successful fasting track.
 It means you haven’t quite achieved fat-burning mode yet.
-Your body is still burning mostly carbohydrates, spiking your insulin high enough to result in a blood sugar crash.
+Your body is still burning mostly carbohydrates, spiking your Fat Storing Hormone high enough to result in a blood sugar crash.